marcelorodrigo/aws-certified-cloud-practitioner-exam/README.md

 - AMI's are built to a specific region, but they can be copied across regions
 - EC2 Image Builder automate the creation, maintaining, validation and testing of AMI's (and it can be scheduled)
 - EC2 Local Instance Store can be used to speed up a physical disk connection to EC2 instance
-- EFS is a NFS that can be mounted to several EC2 instances at once, and it costs 3x more than an EBS.
+- Amazon EFS (Elastic File System): is a NFS that can be mounted to several EC2 instances at once, and it costs 3x more than an EBS.
 It's multi AZ inside a region

 # ELB
 - High availability means your app running at least in 2 availability zones